strekm/kyma-dns-webhook/README.md

 ## DNS Challenger

-DNS challenger is a component responsible for doing DNS challenges in GCP.
+DNS Challenger is a component responsible for performing DNS challenges in GCP.

 ### Build DNS Challenger